Walking The Rob Roy Way

 Drymen to Aberfoyle

 The first section from Drymen to Aberfoyle allows you to walk the West Highland Way for a short distance or alternatively choose a minor road to the north of Drymen.
 You will walk along the Muir Park Reservoir and later throuth the Loch Ard Forest.
 At the end of this section you arrive in Aberfoyle where you can see the ruins of Kirkton Church and the graveyard of Reverend Kirk.
-Some highlights of Aberfoyle are the Scottish Wool Centre, the David Marshall Lodge and the zip line adventure from Go Ape.
+Some highlights of Aberfoyle are the Scottish Wool Centre, The Lodge Forest Centre and the zip line adventure from Go Ape.